Extra, Extra, Announcing obama’s Birth

 And I even took the extra steps of comparing editions to a three day range (edition before, same date, edition after) of the sister publication.
 So, I tried to cover all the bases in a fair comparison.

 So.
-The ONE and ONLY time that the two papers published the birth list, beginning at the first announcement, in exact descending order, was the editions that obama’s birth announcement appeared in.
+The ONE and ONLY time that the two papers published the birth announcement list, from the first announcement to the last, in exact descending order, was the editions that obama’s birth announcement appeared in.
 This was indeed the only time that these announcements were printed this way, as the closest the papers came to doing this again never had all the same names listed in the exact same order.
 I figured the ten day sample would give conclusive data as to if this was uncommon.

 This also shows that the story Starfelt gave about how these announcements were published the newspapers was false.

-I eventually finished comparing the two month range of birth announcements that I have – nowhere did ALL of the announcements match the next days announcements in the sister paper as they did on the days where obama’s announcements are listed.
-I also checked the copies for Jan.
-15 1961 – all of Feb. ’61, and the phenomenon did not occur during that time frame either.
+I eventually finished comparing the two month range of birth announcements that I have, as well as Jan.
+15 1961 – all of Feb. ’61- so a total of 3 1/2 months, and nowhere did all of the announcements match the next days announcements in the sister paper as they did on the days where obama’s announcements are listed.

-7/7/10 I added a new post with the images of the copies that were used in this comparison process, there is also a “Page” in the column on the right with these same PDFs which will open to a much larger, easier to read size:
+7/7/10 I added a new post with the images of the copies that were used in the early comparison process, there is also a “Page” in the column on the right with these same PDFs which will open to a much larger, easier to read size:

-Ponder this over: No one can access the Certification Of Live Birth (COLB) presented as proof of obama’s birth in HI.
+Ponder this: No one can access the Certification Of Live Birth (COLB) presented as proof of obama’s birth in HI.
 But they cannot restrict the public’s access to these microfilms.